 The research group ProTarg studies enzymes that cleave proteins.
 Such degradation is irreversible and these enzymes are therefore potential targets for drugs.
 Hence the name: "PROteases as pharmacological TARGets"!

-- How is the interaction between legumain and the endogenous inhibitor cystatin E/M in normal cells and cancer cells?
+- How is the interplay between proteases and endogenous inhibitors (cystatins) in normal cells and cancer cells?

-- What are the substrates of legumain? - And what are the cellular consequences of legumain activity?
+- Which are the substrates for the cysteine protease legumain? – and what are the cellular consequences of legumain activity?

-- Is legumain involved in programmed cell death (apoptosis)?
+- Is legumain involved in controlled cell death by apoptosis?

-- Can legumain function as a pharmacological target to halt the progression of cancer?
+- Can legumain serve as a pharmacological target to stop the progression of cancer?

 We have collaborations with other research groups at the School of Pharmacy, Oslo University Hospital and international institutions.